calvin622/AArcher64/README.md

 # AArcher64
 A ROP gadget finding and chaining toolkit for the AArch64 architecture.
+Part of a thesis.